As digital experiences grow more complex, ensuring thorough test coverage has become a key challenge in the software development lifecycle.

 Example of Exhaustive testing

-– Let us assume the username field accepts alphanumeric characters & the password field accepts a blend of numbers, letters, and special characters; exhaustive testing would include testing all possible blends of valid & invalid inputs for both fields.
+If the username accepts alphanumeric characters and the password allows letters, numbers, and special characters, exhaustive testing would mean trying every possible valid and invalid input combination for both fields.

 For instance, if the username field accepts up to 10 characters and the password field accepts up to eight characters, the total no. of possible input combo would be: